spm/spm-docs/docs/development/git.md

 We use the [Git](https://git-scm.com/) version control system for the development of SPM.
 [GitHub](https://github.com/) is used as the collaborative code hosting platform (with a local mirror using [Gitea](https://gitea.io/)): the authoritative copy of the SPM repository is available at [spm/spm](https://github.com/spm/spm).

 We provide here instructions to interact with the SPM repository using the [GitHub Desktop](https://desktop.github.com/).
 This mainly concerns Windows developers -- we also mention the command line equivalents when relevant.
+For Linux users, [additional steps](https://www.fil.ion.ucl.ac.uk/spm/docs/development/ssh_authentication/) are required to enable SSH authentication.

 ##  Git Installation